peterino2/zig-halcyon/docs/halcyon/docs/index.md

 ### Development

 The tool is currently in development by just me, Peterino.
 I am an engine and tools developer who works in the AAA gamedev space and wanted to have an elegant solution for my personal projects that is comparable or better to the tools I am familiar with at work.

+The tool is undergoing heavy development and is not publically available (yet).

 # The language